Giant filter towers proposed to eliminate Delhi smog

 But that is still a long way off.
 When pressed for a timeline, Chowdhry estimates a fully-functional prototype is still 2-3 years away.

-The winners of the World Architecture Festival will be announced between November 28-30 in Amsterdam, the Netherlands.
+The winners of the World Architecture Festival will be announced between November 28 and 30 in Amsterdam, the Netherlands.